L.C. David is a freelance writer from Florida whose hobbies include watching others enjoy boat rides, theme park rides, and car rides.

-If there are less than three laps left and a caution happens, Nascar will freeze the field and whoever is the leader at the time of wreck or caution event is declared the winner of the race.
+If there are less than three laps left and a caution happens, NASCAR will freeze the field and whoever is the leader at the time of the wreck or caution event is declared the winner of the race.

 Learn More About Nascar